AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ### PWA Studio

-PWA Studio v.12.3.0 is compatible with {{ site.data.var.ee }} 2.4.4.
+PWA Studio v.12.3.0 is compatible with Adobe Commerce 2.4.4.
 It includes support for reCaptcha, Page Builder content optimization, and personalized content.
 For information about enhancements and bug fixes, see [PWA Studio releases](https://github.com/magento/pwa-studio/releases).
-See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible {{ site.data.var.ee }} core versions.
+See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible Adobe Commerce core versions.

 ### PayPal Payment enhancements

 *  The Venmo payment option is now supported.  <!--- AC-1229-->

-*  Pay Later has been added as an option for shoppers based on the shopper's location, not the merchant’s location.
+*  Pay Later has been added as an option for shoppers based on the shopper's location, not the merchant's location.

 *  Merchants can now set the shopper country when testing the shopper experience in their country of choice.
 Previously, tests were limited to testing only for the country in which the merchant is located.
 This change is valid in sandbox mode only.